 You should try your best to limit the spread of the virus to other people.
 If they took sufficient precautions, after all, then you might not have contracted the virus in the first place.
 Learn about how viruses spread and make a positive effort to limit that spread.
 One of the simplest ways to achieve this is by using tissues.
 Always cough into tissues; that ensures the viral particles do not spread around the room.
 Open windows to ensure adequate ventilation.
 Keeping the heating on can also create optimum conditions for viral growth.
 By taking these steps, and by informing others of these steps, it remains one of the best ways to remove phlegm from your throat – a prophylactic approach.

-10. Using Ginger and Turmeric
+10. Take Advantage of Ginger and Turmeric!